Monier

 Situation:

-• The company experienced an 80% drop from peak demand after collapse in end market demand
+• The company experienced an 80% drop from peak demand following a collapse in end-market demand.

-• The management team took a number of decisive actions: smartly reduced personnel costs, closed 2 plants and scaled back to one shift at the remaining open plants, reduced raw material costs where possible….
+• The management team took several decisive actions: reducing personnel costs, closing two plants, scaling back to one shift at remaining facilities, and reducing raw material costs where possible.

-• Still, the company was using cash at an unsustainable rate
+• Despite these actions, the company continued to consume cash at an unsustainable rate.

 Insights and actions:

-• Detailed review of purchasing revealed substantial price and demand management opportunities in most categories.
-In addition to realizing 15-25% savings in improved price realization through reverse auctions and multi-round tenders, we identified several non-obvious opportunities that were captured including:
+• A detailed review of purchasing revealed substantial price and demand management opportunities across most categories.
+In addition to achieving 15-25% savings through reverse auctions and multi-round tenders, we identified several non-obvious opportunities, including:

-• Moving plants to the night-shift enabled lower energy costs by participating in off-peak power plans, eliminating night shift guards for many of the plants, and reducing the number of forklifts in operations
+• Shifting plants to the night shift enabled lower energy costs through off-peak power plans, eliminated overnight security guards at many facilities, and reduced the number of forklifts in operation.

-• Meticulous accounting of material handling equipment and corresponding contracts revealed several opportunities to return underutilized equipment
+• Meticulous accounting of material handling equipment and corresponding contracts revealed multiple opportunities to return underutilized equipment.

-• By identifying and creating a credible alternative source of supply from the clients plant in Mexico, we were able to renegotiate dramatically lower ocean freight costs from the west coast of the United States into Hawaii.
-This was key as the incumbent supplier enjoyed near monopoly rents as a result of the 1920 Jones Act that sought to secure freight from US flagged vessels on the West Coast of the United States into Hawaii.
+• By identifying and developing a credible alternative source of supply from the client’s plant in Mexico, we were able to renegotiate dramatically lower ocean freight costs from the West Coast into Hawaii.
+This was particularly impactful, as the incumbent supplier had enjoyed near-monopoly pricing as a result of the Jones Act, which restricts freight on this lane to US-flagged vessels.

-• Analysis of supply/demand and cost analysis of the full product range suggested that 2 fewer plants could meet demand for the foreseeable future.
-However, it did require exiting unprofitable tier 2 markets – something the management team and shareholders had not considered.
-Management elected to close both production facilities at a substantial savings and boost to profitability.
+• Analysis of supply and demand across the full product range indicated that two fewer plants could meet foreseeable demand.
+This did require exiting unprofitable tier-2 markets, an option the management team and shareholders had not previously considered.
+Management elected to close both facilities, generating substantial savings and a meaningful boost to profitability.

-• Demand elasticity and price analysis suggested that a handful of product lines were relatively price in-elastic yet had been discounted as part of broad price concessions that were a result of rapidly falling demand.
-By selectively holding price firm on targeted SKUs we were able to further boost profitability.
+• Demand elasticity and price analysis revealed that a handful of product lines were relatively price inelastic, yet had been discounted as part of broad price concessions made during a period of rapidly falling demand.
+By selectively holding price firm on targeted SKUs, the company was able to further improve profitability.

 Impact: